Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Introduction

 Let $\Omega$ denote an exterior Lipschitz domain, which is assumed to be the complement of one or several bounded domains.
 The total electric field $\E^\text{tot}(x,t)$ and the total magnetic field $\H^\text{tot}(x,t)$ are said to be solutions of \emph{ Maxwell's equations} if

 The permittivity $\varepsilon$ and the permeability $\mu$ in~$\Omega$ are known positive constants, which describe the material properties of the free space around the scatterer.

 The total fields are initially, at time $t = 0$, assumed to have support away from the boundary $\Gamma$.
-The initial values are further assumed to be evaluations of incident fields $(\E^\text{inc},\H^\text{inc})$, solutions to Maxwell's equations on the full space $\mathbb R^3$.
-This setting then allows for a formal decomposition of the total fields into unknown scattered fields, which initially vanish, and the known incidental fields.
+The initial values are further assumed to be \brev derived from \erev of incident fields $(\E^\text{inc},\H^\text{inc})$, solutions to Maxwell's equations on the full space $\mathbb R^3$.
+This setting then allows for a formal decomposition of the total fields into unknown scattered fields, which initially vanish, and the known \brev incident \erev fields.

 Throughout the paper, the wave speed $c$ is assumed to be set to one, which is always achieved by rescaling the time variable $t \to ct$.
 Consequently, the product of the permittivity $\varepsilon$ and permeability $\mu$ is assumed to be normalized, since